fedelibre/LilyDev/docker/README.md

    (see [Appendix&nbsp;A](#Appendix-A)).
 Any of these may be left unset if they are not wanted.

-2. Build the image for the lilypond service.
+2. Build the image for the "lilypond" service.

        $ docker-compose build lilypond

-3. Using the lilypond container is like using the lilydev container.
+3. Using the "lilypond" container is like using the "lilydev" container.
 A round of testing a new LilyPond feature on personal scores might begin with a global syntax update:
        [lilypond:~/user-build]
        $ rm -rf *
        [lilypond:~/user-build]